FalseBaconator/Delver/README.md

 # Objective:

-Find the exit/macguffin that lets you win the game. (might become a staircase that leads to more floors or boss battle)
+Find the stairs on each floor until you defeat the boss monster.

 # Items: